futurice/lobby/README.md

 # Features #

 ## Asset Management ##
-MEANS asset pipeline is streamlined, including additional AngularJS or other frameworks and libraries is as easy as modifying the file located at *tasks/pipeline.js*
+The asset pipeline is streamlined, so including additional AngularJS or other frameworks and libraries is as easy as modifying the file located at *tasks/pipeline.js*

 ## Grunt ##
-Grunt is included with various tasks including concat, minifying, less compiling and uglify, but it is not required.
+Grunt is included with various tasks including concat, minifying, sass compiling and uglify, but it is not required.
 For more detail, view tasks/README.md

 ## Unit and e2e Testing (Client-side and Server-side) ##
-We've integrated Grunt Tasks for MochaJS unit testing.
+We've integrated Grunt tasks for MochaJS unit testing.

 #### MochaJS Unit Testing ####
-Just use the following command for MochaJS Unit Testing
+Just use the following command to run the MochaJS unit tests

     $ grunt test:unit

 #### Protractor end-to-end Testing ####
-Just use the following command for end-to-end testing
+Just use the following command to run the Protractor end-to-end tests

     $ grunt protractor